quintuple-lained/TheWandgame2025/README.md

-## ALL IN ONE ORDER ##
+## Everything You Need, All in One Place ##

-You can purchase the entire kit from KeebSupply, a trusted vendor offering affordable international shipping.
-Get everything you need in one convenient place—highly recommended!  [buy here](https://keeb.supply/products/endgame)
+Get the entire kit from KeebSupply, a trusted vendor with affordable international shipping.
+It’s your one-stop shop for everything you need—highly recommended!
+[Buy here](https://keeb.supply/products/endgame)

 For an excellent build guide, check out this fantastic resource from KeebSupply.
 I haven’t had the time to create my own guide (and honestly, I couldn’t top this one).
 Big thanks to @KeebSupply!
 [Build Guide and Supplies](https://docs.keeb.supply/endgame/)